 Sick or exposed employees

 - Transportation providers who are sick should stay home and notify their supervisor, if applicable.
-Those who have COVID-19 symptoms should follow the directions for isolation and seek medical attention if needed.
+Those who have COVID-19 symptoms should follow the directions for isolation, get tested, and seek medical attention if needed.

 - Employers should consider screening employees, including taking their temperatures, when they report to work.
 Ask them if they have COVID-19 symptoms or have been in close contact with anyone exhibiting these symptoms.
-If they answer “yes” to any of the screening questions, send them home and advise them to follow the directions for quarantine (if potentially exposed) or isolation (if sick or positive).
+If they have symptoms, send them home, advise them to get tested, and follow the directions for isolation.
+If they may have been exposed and are not up to date on recommended COVID-19 vaccines, send them home and advise them to follow the directions for quarantine.
+Employees who are up to date on recommended COVID-19 vaccines do not need to quarantine, but should wear a well-fitting mask around others for 10 days after they think they were exposed.
 Be sure to maintain employee confidentiality at all times.

 - Employees who are sick or symptomatic may be eligible to return to work when:*